degradka/pop-or-fail/README.md

 ### Description

-Simple game written in C using [Raylib](https://raylib.com) for [20 Second Game Jam](https://itch.io/jam/20-second-game-jam) You have to pop the circles that match the color of the circle at the top
+Simple game written in C using [Raylib](https://raylib.com) for [20 Second Game Jam](https://itch.io/jam/20-second-game-jam) You have to pop the circles that match the color of the circle at the top.

 ### Screenshots
 <br>